 Because accountability and community allows us to feel like we belong, helps us heal, and reminds us that we are not alone and worthy of love.

 Stop trying to surf alone.

 Leave the large disconnected group you’ve attached to, and seek out that smaller tribe who will love and support you regardless of your true condition.

-And if you aren’t quite sure where to start, check out Small Groups Online.
-We have groups for men, women, and spouses that meet every week and are there for the purposes of recovery, healing, and mutual support.
+And if you aren’t quite sure where to start, check out Small Groups Online, X3watch 2.0, or the Live Free Community.
+Each of these resources have been developed for the purposes of recovery, healing, and mutual support.